McMasterRS/ws_web-design-guide/typography.md

 ![typography-settings](assets/img/typography-settings.png)

-You can use any the typography styles defined in `theme.ts` by specifying the variant in the `Typography` component.
+You can use any of the typography styles defined in `theme.ts` by specifying the variant in the `Typography` component.
 You can also define additional styles and use them in your SPA.